MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-platform-specific-store-listings.md

-﻿---
+---
-Description: If you've provided packages targeting different operating systems, you have the option to customize parts of your Store listing for different targeted operating systems.
+description: If you've provided packages targeting different operating systems, you have the option to customize parts of your Store listing for different targeted operating systems.
 title: Create platform-specific Store listings ms.assetid: 5BE66BE2-669C-49E0-8915-60F1027EF94A ms.date: 09/24/2020